arkCyber/AuroraExt/CONTRIBUTING.md

-# Contributing to Page Assist
+# Contributing to Aurora

-Thank you for your interest in contributing to Page Assist!
+Thank you for your interest in contributing to Aurora!
 We welcome contributions from anyone, whether it's reporting bugs, suggesting improvements, or submitting code changes.

 ## Getting Started

 1. **Fork the repository**

-   To start contributing, you'll need to fork the [Page Assist repository](https://github.com/n4ze3m/page-assist) by clicking the "Fork" button at the top right of the page.
+   To start contributing, you'll need to fork the [Aurora repository](https://github.com/n4ze3m/page-assist) by clicking the "Fork" button at the top right of the page.

 2. **Clone your forked repository**